alexmadrinanfdez/fuse-xsearch/README.md

 ### Virtual Machine

 The project targets Linux kernels.
-To run it in a virtual Linux environment, one possibility is to use virtual machines.
+To run it in a virtual Linux environment, one possibility is to use containers.
 The repository includes a `Dockerfile` to execute the program in a Docker virtual machine.
 To run the container, make sure you have `Docker` installed and execute in the terminal: